 Women have a terrible tendency to over-analyze their relationships, especially with men.
 And especially when they are putting all their hopes into that relationship.

-Of course you don’t want to waste your time with a man who isn’t looking for a serious relationship when that’s what YOU want.
+Of course you don’t want to waste your time with a man who isn’t looking for a serious relationship, not when that’s what YOU want.
 But it should become clear quite quickly whether he’s in it for the long haul.
 Because if he is he’ll invest in the relationship, make plans and even start talking about the future.

 But not if you keep nagging him to tell you where he thinks the relationship is going on your third date.
 If he’s calling regularly and you are having some great dates then take as a positive sign.
 That’s how it should be when you’re just getting to know each other.

 Not looking for clues or measuring up how rosy the future looks.
 Because that leads to seeing him through rose colored spectacles and that’s never a good thing.
 Remember it’s your decision too.

 You’re both learning how well you fit together.